-Through the decades, the system has undergone several radical overhauls so that our current system is a burdensome, costly and ineffective system.
-The cost savings of no-fault insurance have never materialized and, in fact, the system is more inefficient than ever.
+Through the decades, the system has undergone several radical overhauls so our current system is a burdensome, costly and ineffective system.
+The cost savings of this type of car insurance have never materialized and, in fact, the system is more inefficient than ever.

 To learn more about no-fault insurance coverage, including how it relates to your car accident, please call Davis, Saperstein & Salomon, P.C., today at 1-800-LAW-2000 or complete our online form.
 You will not pay for our service unless you recover the funds you need and deserve.

 What Is No-Fault Insurance/PIP?

 Auto insurance in New Jersey or New York is known as “no-fault insurance” simply because no matter who or what causes a car accident, it is your own car insurance company that is responsible for your medical treatment bills.